code-q-web-factory/Neos-Skeleton/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# README Template for new projects:

-This Neos 3.x website is based on the [Code Q Neos-Skeleton](https://github.com/rolandschuetz/Neos-Skeleton) and the [Code Q Code Conventions](https://docs.google.com/document/d/13ykoM0Ta2qJvO_6BYa-DIsx7_MxFsInOSbJqJHuINBw/edit).

-## Deployment Server

-Access the web container: `[TO BE ADDED HERE]`

-Access the server: `[TO BE ADDED HERE]`

-## Contacts

-Frontend developed by: XXXX

-Backend developed by: XXXX